-It has been a lonely spring and summer on Jura but we are ready to receive guests once more.
+It’s been a rather lonely winter on Jura but we are ready to receive guests once more.
 We have been working hard to ensure our business is following government and industry COVID-19 guidelines and we have in place a process to maintain cleanliness and aid social distancing.
 We have also been discussing with our community how we re-open our tourist industry safely and hope that our guests are mindful that our community is vulnerable and has limited medical resources.

 Do not travel if you are feeling ill or have any symptoms of COVID-19.

 The Scottish Government is encouraging anyone planning to visit a Scottish Islands to test for coronavirus prior to travel.
 People should use rapid lateral flow kits to self-test three days before and on the day of departure

 Please ensure you have booked transport before travelling.

 When travelling practice physical distancing.

 Practice physical distancing when you are here; respecting & protecting those around you and our community.

 Cleaning to a high standard has always been an important aspect of ensuring our guests enjoy their surroundings, but currently it is critical that we take this very seriously.
 We are following protocols from the Association of Scotland’s Self-Caters; have carried out a risk assessment and are following a thorough cleaning checklist.
 These documents can be viewed at the property or emailed to you before your arrival.
 We will take extra care of high-touch surface areas and we will wash our linen and towels in accordance with the latest virus-control procedures.
 We will provide a sanitiser at the back door for guests to use each time the enter and exit the property.
 Anti-bacterial handwash will also be available at every sink and we will provide extra cleaning products for guests to use freely.

 We are asking our guests to carry out the following to help us clean the property safely.